Catalog- General Information

 8. adult literacy programs and other basic skills programs; and

-9. such other purposes as may be prescribed by the Coordinating Board, Texas College and University System, or local governing boards, in the best interest of post-secondary education.
+9. such other purposes as may be prescribed by the Texas Higher Education Coordinating Board or local governing boards in the best interest of post-secondary education.

 HISTORY OF HILL COLLEGE